 Connecting the Artists’ Walk with the Great Ocean Walk

-After immersing yourself in the rich history and art of Queenscliff and Point Lonsdale, continue your adventure with the Great Ocean Walk.
-This 104-kilometer trail offers breathtaking views of the rugged coastline, lush rainforests, and diverse wildlife.
-To enhance your experience, consider a 3 Day Great Ocean Walk Tour with us at Walk91, a local, family-owned business offering tailored walking tours with comfortable accommodations, bag transfers, and expert guidance.
+To enhance your experience, consider a 3-Day Great Ocean Walk Tour with us at Walk91, a local, family-owned business offering tailored walking tours with comfortable accommodations, bag transfers, and expert guidance.
 And remember, you don’t have to do it all!
 Just choose to walk a couple of shorter sections of the Great Ocean Walk trail if this suits you better.

 The Great Ocean Walk and the Great Ocean Road (or the Great Ocean Road Walk as it is often referred to) offer opportunities to see native Australian wildlife such as koalas (especially around Cape Otway), kangaroos, wallabies, echidnas, Australian fur seals, various birds (cockatoos, rosellas, eagles, magpies), and if you’re lucky, platypuses, Tiger Quolls, or Potoroos.
 And, if you are an artist yourself, there are so many wonderful spots to stop, paint or take some amazing photographs of these wonderful creatures in their natural environment.